Florida's Back-To-School Tax Holiday Starts Friday

-MIAMI (CBSMiami) — The state of Florida’s popular back-to-school sales tax holiday kicks off at the end of the week.
+MIAMI (CBSMiami) – Get ready to shop!
+The state of Florida’s popular back-to-school sales tax holiday kicks off Friday.

 The sales tax holiday begins at 12:01 a.m.
 Friday, August 2 and ends at 11:59 p.m.
 Tuesday, August 6.